Celebration of Scholarly Works

 About

-The Celebration of Scholarly Works highlights the efforts of EWU students, both graduate and undergraduate, who have created informative research or capstone project posters under the guidance of their faculty mentors, platform presentations and other scholarly works.
-The event also features research posters created by EWU faculty, many of which have been created for national and international conferences.
+The Celebration of Scholarly Works highlights the efforts of EWU College of Health Science and Public Health (CHSPH) students, both graduate and undergraduate, who have created informative research or capstone project posters under the guidance of their faculty mentors, platform presentations and other scholarly works.

 Visit the SRCWS webpage for information about the EWU Student Research and Creative Works Symposium on the Cheney campus.